 As you can see from the image above, there’s a highly relevant and actionable call-to-action that establishes curiosity among consumers, hence nudging them to scan and view the journey of the clothing item that interests them.

 #2.
-Reinforce your branding
+Reinforce your branding on connected packaging

 According to Lucidpress’s report, consistent brand representation has seen to increase revenue by 33%.

 The same applies to your connected packaging as well.
 Customize your QR Codes and NFC stickers to set your brand tone throughout every stage of the consumer buying process – from awareness to fostering brand loyalty.

 Add your brand’s logo and use its color scheme to increase brand recall.
 Consistency is key here.
 According to Pam Moore’s article, it takes 5-7 impressions before someone will remember your brand.